Precise Mass Flux and Groundwater

 How FluxTracer Works

-Each FluxTracer canister is filled with granular activated carbon pre-loaded with biodegradable tracers.
-The tracers are composed of five different alcohols each having well-known partitioning characteristics with the activated carbon.
-As groundwater passively flows through a FluxTracer canister over the deployment period, the alcohol tracers are depleted from the activated carbon, with the net loss of the tracers directly correlating to the groundwater velocity.
-At the same time, any contaminants present in the groundwater adsorb to the activated carbon during the deployment period.
-The total mass of contaminants accumulated on the activated carbon is then quantified and the contaminant mass flux is calculated.
+Each FluxTracer canister is filled with an adsorbent material pre-loaded with biodegradable tracers.
+The tracers are composed of five different alcohols each having well-known partitioning characteristics with the media.
+As groundwater passively flows through a FluxTracer canister over the deployment period, the alcohol tracers are depleted from the adsorbent material, with the net loss of the tracers directly correlating to the groundwater speed.
+At the same time, the contaminants of concern (COC) present in the groundwater adsorb to the FluxTracer during the deployment period.
+The total mass of contaminants accumulated on the adsorbent material is then quantified and the contaminant mass flux is calculated.

 Oftentimes 90% of contaminant mass is moving through 10% of the aquifier